session-replay-tools/tcpburn/README.md

     4) For comet applications, exclude publish sessions if they exist in pcap files.
     5) tcpburn could not replay TCP-based sessions that could not be replayed, such as SSL/TLS sessions
+    6) ip_forward should not be set on the assistant server.
-    6) Please execute "./tcpburn -h" or "./intercept -h" for more details.
+    7) Please execute "./tcpburn -h" or "./intercept -h" for more details.

 ##Release History